mattermost/docs/source/configure/configuration-settings.rst

 The default recommendation for secure deployment is to host Mattermost within your own private network, with VPN clients on mobile, so everything works under your existing security policies and authentication protocols, which may already include multi-factor authentication.

-If you choose to run Mattermost outside your private network, bypassing your existing security protocols, it is recommended you set up a multi-factor authentication service specifically for accessing Mattermost.
+If you choose to run Mattermost outside your private network, bypassing your existing security protocols, we recommend you set up a multi-factor authentication service specifically for accessing Mattermost.

 Enable Multi-factor Authentication